Damour

-Tourism

-Damour, one of the few coastal cities in Lebanon with a sandy beach, is just ten minutes from Beirut.
-This proximity makes it a popular destination for tourists, particularly water sports enthusiasts.
-As a result there are several restaurants and cafés located along the beach.
-There are also a few restaurants along the banks of the Damour river.
+Damour (الدامور) is a coastal town in the Chouf District of the Mount Lebanon Governorate in Lebanon, located about 20 kilometres (12 mi) south of Beirut at the mouth of the Damour River on the Mediterranean coast.
+Known for silk production since 1843, Damour developed as an important agricultural center during the 20th century especially with its banana plantations.
+Damour was heavily affected by the Lebanese Civil War, particularly during the 1976 Damour massacre.
+In recent years, agriculture, agri-food production, and coastal tourism have remained central to the local economy, supported in part by the Agrifood Innovation and Development (AID) Hub established in the town.

 History

 Commemorative plate for the seizure of Damour by the Australians in 1941, installed in Nahr al-Kalb to the north of Beirut.

+Middle Ages

+Damour and the surrounding district fell within the territory of the Druze Buhturids of the Gharb, a branch of the Tanukhid dynasty.

+In 1256 the Crusader lord of Sidon granted farmland in Damour to Buhturid Emmir Jamal al-din Hajji II.
 In 1302, after the Mamluks took Arwad Island, on 8 June the same year, the Cypriots landed on the Damour River.
-A battle took place between the Emir Fakhr al-Din Abdel-Hamid bin Jamaluddin Altnokhi, his brother the Emir Shams al-Din Abdullah accompanied by an army of Muslims against the Cypriot.
+A battle took place between the Cypriots and the Muslim forces led by Emir Fakhr al-Din Abdel-Hamid bin Jamaluddin Altnokhi and his brother, Emir Shams al-Din Abdullah.
 The battle was won by Crusaders.
 Fakhr al-Din Emir was killed, while his brother Shams al-Din fell hostage.
 He was released after five days for a ransom of three thousand dinars tyrians.